ofiwg/libfabric/man/fi_getinfo.3.md

   write memory operations from remote endpoints.
 This flag requires that FI_RMA and/or FI_ATOMIC be set.

-*FI_REMOTE_CQ_DATA*
-: Applications may include a small message with a data transfer that is placed directly into a remote event queue as part of a completion event.
-This is referred to as remote CQ data (sometimes referred to as immediate data).
-The FI_REMOTE_CQ_DATA indicates that an endpoint must support the FI_REMOTE_CQ_DATA flag on data transfer operations.
-The minimum supported size of remote CQ data that an endpoint with this capability must support is 4-bytes.
-Applications may check the domain attributes to determine remote CQ data limits.

 *FI_REMOTE_SIGNAL*
 : Indicates that the endpoint support the FI_REMOTE_SIGNAL flag on data transfer operations.
 Support requires marking outbound data